Hassaanjbaig-code/Bookstore-/README.md

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
-- HTML
-- CSS
-- JavaScript
+- JSX (HTML, CSS)
 - React

 ### Key Features <a name="key-features"></a>
 - React
 - Gitflow
-- Asyn
+- Routes and Route

 <p align="right">(<a href="#readme-top">back to top</a>)</p>